Fifth Suspect Arrested in Connection With Truck Tragedy as UK Police Struggle to Identify Victims

 The man, who was reportedly in his twenties, was detained after he got off a ferry on Saturday afternoon.
 He is thought to be from Northern Ireland.

-It was preceded by a blue Scania truck that the man was driving being impounded by the police.
+It was preceded by the blue Scania truck that the man was driving being impounded by the police.

 Murder quiz trucker 'passed out' at sight of 39 frozen bodies— David 🇬🇧 🏳️🌈 (@cordeiro876) October 25, 2019